zibasec/assignments/README.md

 To submit your work:

 1. Create a private repository in _your_ GitHub account
-1. Add @defionscode and @shepdelacreme to your repo as collaborators
+1. Add @defionscode @vdzs and @shepdelacreme to your repo as collaborators
 1. Email HireMe@zibasec.io to let us know that you're done